-In the next few paragraphs, we give you everything you need to know when thinking about getting a credit card.
-Here, you’ll learn how to decide whether you should get a credit card and how to use it so that it’s a benefit and not a burden.
-Lastly there’s a few points to help you choose a credit card if you decide to get one.
+In the next few paragraphs, you'll learn everything you need to know about getting a credit card: how to decide whether you should get a credit card and how to use it so that it’s a benefit and not a burden.
+Lastly, you'll find a few points to help you choose a credit card if you decide to get one.

 If this is your first foray into the world of credit cards, you may think they’re much like debit cards.
 Debit and credit cards do work in fairly similar ways; they both have the logo of a major credit card company (Visa or MasterCard), they can be swiped for payments (instead of cash) and usually require a pin for successful transactions.
 But there’s one very big difference: debit card payments come off a current account while credit card payments are made using credit which you have to repay with interest later.

 ‘Credit limit’ refers to the total amount of money that you can spend on your credit card.
 Your credit limit is determined by several factors including your credit score and income.
 People who earn more and have higher credit scores are often given higher credit limits.

 Once you’ve had a credit card for a while, the issuing lender or bank might offer to raise your credit limit, but think twice before accepting it.
 It’s safer to keep your credit limit to an amount that you can pay off easily, and a higher credit limit might tempt you to over-reach.